-When processing personal data, we follow the General Personal Data Protection Regulation (EU) 2016/679, the Law on Legal Protection of Personal Data of the Republic of Lithuania and other legal acts regulating the principles and rules of personal data processing.
+When processing personal data, we are guided by the General Regulation on the Protection of Personal Data (EU) 2016/679, the Law on Legal Protection of Personal Data of the Republic of Lithuania (Žin., 1996, Nr.
+63-1479) and other legal acts regulating the principles and rules of personal data processing.

-Personal data means any information about a natural person (data subject) who was identified or is identifiable through an identifier, such as name and surname, personal identification number, location data and internet identifier, etc.
+Personal data means any information relating to an identified or identifiable natural person (data subject) by reference to an identifier, such as name, personal identification number, location data and internet identifier, etc.

-Processing of data means any operation or sequence of operations with personal data or personal data sets, performed by automated or non-automated means, such as collection, recording, sorting, systematization, storage, adaptation or modification, access, use, disclosure by transmission, distribution or making it available in other ways, as well as collating or merging it with other data, restricting, deleting or destroying.
+Data management means any operation or sequence of operations which is performed upon personal data or sets of personal data, whether or not by automated means, such as: collection, recording, sorting, organisation, storage, adaptation or alteration, access, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination with other data, restriction, erasure or destruction;

-Data controller means natural or legal person, public authority, agency or any other body that alone or jointly with others determines the purposes and means of the processing.
+Data controller means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing;

-Consent of the data subject means any freely given specific and unambiguous expression of the will of the data subject, conveyed either by a statement or by univocal actions, in which they consent to the processing of personal data related to them.
+Consent of the data subject means any freely given, specific and unambiguous indication of the data subject’s wishes, by means of a statement or an unambiguous action, by which he or she consents to the processing of personal data concerning him or her.

 PERSONAL DATA CONTROLLER